MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/contact-card.md

 > **Important APIs**: [ShowContactCard method](/uwp/api/windows.applicationmodel.contacts.contactmanager.showcontactcard),   [ShowFullContactCard method](/uwp/api/windows.applicationmodel.contacts.contactmanager.showfullcontactcard),  [IsShowContactCardSupported method](/uwp/api/windows.applicationmodel.contacts.contactmanager.IsShowContactCardSupported),  [Contact class](/uwp/api/Windows.ApplicationModel.Contacts.Contact)

 There are two ways to display the contact card:
-* As a standard contact card that appears in a flyout that is light-dismissable--the contact card disapears when the user clicks outside of it.
+* As a standard contact card that appears in a flyout that is light-dismissable--the contact card disappears when the user clicks outside of it.
 * As a full contact card that takes up more space and is not light-dismissable--the user must click **close** to close it.